technologyzzz/My.Prompt.Collection/Generator/Pitch Deck Generator (with iteration).md

 **2. Key Content \& Text:**

-* \[Bulleted list of the primary text, data, or key phrases that must appear on the slide's body.
-This content must directly prove the headline (Vertical Logic).]
+* \[Bulleted list of the primary text, data, or key phrases that must appear on the slide's body.]

 **3. Visual \& Layout Recommendation:**

 * **Visual Type:** \[e.g., Bar Chart, Process Flow Diagram, Data Table, Iconography]
 * **Layout:** \[Brief description of how elements should be arranged for maximum clarity and impact.]
 * **Font System:** \[e.g., Calibri.
 Headline: 24pt bold.
 Body: 12pt regular.
 Rationale: Readability and professional tone.]
+* **Strategic Rationale:** \[Explain *why* this visual is the most effective choice to prove the headline and communicate the data's story.]

 **4. Logic \& Flow (Horizontal \& Vertical):**